Back to blog

 Camera: medium close-up, 50mm

-Motion: particles drift slowly; camera locked
+Motion: particles drift slowly on convection currents; camera locked

 18. Liquid macro